SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/authentication/openid/how-to-google.md

 ## Auth Code Flow

+### Sync Gateway Configuration

 With the Google API project you created in the previous section you can now configure Sync Gateway.
-Create a new file `sync-gateway-config.json` with the following:
+Create a new file called `sync-gateway-config.json` with the following:

 ```javascript
 {